Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Introduction

 In the literature, to our knowledge, there is no clear consensus as to which category of losses is better, with the performances of each varying across data sets and applications.
-It has been empirically argued that the Dice loss and its variants are more appropriate for extreme class imbalance, and such empirical observations are the main motivation behind the wide use and popularity of Dice in medical-imaging applications \cite{vnet2016,jha2020doubleunet}.
-CE, however, dominates most recent models in the context of natural images \cite{ChenZPSA18deeplab,zhao2017pspnet,zhao2018psanet,Yuan2020OCR}.
-Therefore, beyond experimental evidence, there is a need for a theoretical analysis that clarifies which segmentation loss to adopt for a given task, a decision that affects performance significantly.
+It has been empirically argued that the Dice loss and its variants are more appropriate for extreme class imbalance, and such empirical observations are the main motivation behind the wide use and popularity of Dice in medical-imaging applications \citep{vnet2016,jha2020doubleunet}.
+CE, however, dominates most recent models in the context of natural images \citep{ChenZPSA18deeplab,zhao2017pspnet,zhao2018psanet,Yuan2020OCR}, and also outperforms Dice based losses for some benchmarks or categories in medical imaging \citep{ma2021loss}.
+Therefore, beyond experimental evidence, there is a need for a theoretical analysis that clarifies which segmentation loss to adopt for a given task, a decision that may affect performance significantly.

 On the surface, these two categories of losses (i.e., distribution based vs. geometry based) seem unrelated.
-Furthermore, it is widely argued within the medical imaging community that Dice and CE are complementary losses, which has motivated the use of compound CE-Dice losses integrating both \cite{ma2020odyssey,Fabian2021nnUnet,WongMTS18logdice,taghanaki2019combo}.
+Moreover, it is widely argued within the medical imaging community that Dice and CE are complementary losses, which has motivated the use of compound CE-Dice losses integrating both \citep{ma2021loss,Fabian2021nnUnet,WongMTS18logdice,taghanaki2019combo}.
 These recent works, among many others, provided an intensive experimental evidence that points to highly competitive performances of compound CE-Dice losses, in a variety of class-imbalance scenarios.
-In particular, the recent comprehensive experimental study in \cite{ma2020odyssey} corroborated this finding with evaluations over more than 20 recent segmentation losses.
+In particular, the recent comprehensive experimental study in \citep{ma2021loss} corroborated this finding with evaluations over more than 20 recent segmentation losses.